-- count counts the total number of nodes in the subtree rooted at a given const BinaryNode (including the node itself, if any). - contains determines whether the subtree rooted at a given const BinaryNode includes a given character.
-(Note that it does not rely on binary search order-simple, for instance, isn't in that order.)
+- count counts the total number of nodes in the subtree rooted at a given shared\ptr<const BinaryNode> (including the node itself, if any). - contains determines whether the subtree rooted at a given shared\ptr<const BinaryNode> includes a given character.
+(Note that it does not rely on nodes being in any particular order!)